-Property Removed
+• Property Removed

 This provision of the Dwelling Policy comes into play when it becomes necessary to remove property from the insured location to protect it because the premises is endangered by a cause of loss that is covered under the policy.
 When property is removed under this provision, the Dwelling Policy extends coverage for damage from any cause.
 This is true all-risk insurance.
 For example, the insured's house is severely damaged by fire, while moving property out of the house to protect it the insured drops a television set.
-This is covered, despite the fact that dropping is not covered peril.
-This coverage applies for property removed for up to 5 days under the DP-1, while there is up to 30 days coverage under the DP-2 and DP-3.
+This is coverage applies for property removed for up to 5 days under the DP-1, while there is up to 30 days coverage under the DP-2 and DP-3.